Taiwanese Hokkien: Tones

 In the traditional analysis, there are eight "tones", numbered from 1 to 8.
 Strictly speaking, there are only five tonal contours.
 But as in other Sinitic languages, the two kinds of stopped syllables are also considered to be tones and assigned numbers 4 and 8.
-In Taiwanese, tone 6 has merged into tone 7 and thus duplicated in the count.
+Words of tone 6 have merged into either tone 2 or tone 7 in most Taiwanese variants, and thus tone 6 is duplicated in the count.
 Here the eight tones are shown, following the traditional tone class categorization, named after the tones of Middle Chinese: